 Goals are needed for ALL students.
 Short-term objectives are required for students taking an alternate assessment aligned with alternate achievement standards.

 Could you clarify what functional performance and functional goals might be for students who are not in life skills programs (e.g., students with LD)?
 Can you provide examples?

 The definition in Chapter 101 states, "Functional performance means how the child demonstrates his/her skills and behaviors in cognition, communication, motor, adaptive, social/emotional and sensory areas.”
+Some functional goals might focus on executive functioning, work habits, time management, behavior management, or OT, PT or SLP-related needs.
 There may be children who do not require functional goals.

 Do we need to reference the MLR or tie goals to MLR for all children in special education or does this only apply to grades 9-12?

 Goals should be tied to MLR for children 5-20 and to the Early Learning Guidelines for children 3-5.

 How specific do IEP goals need to be in terms of how they reflect Maine's Learning Results (MLR) standards?